alexislozano09/alexislozano09.github.io/_pages/about.md

 I'm always looking for new challenges and ways to expand my knowledge in these areas.
 With each project and hands-on experience, I gain valuable insights and skills that I can apply in the real world.

 My goal with this website is to share my experiences and maybe inspire others who are interested in these fields.
-Whether you're a fellow student,or just curious about Cyber Security, I hope you find something here that interests you.